Need Electrophoresis Equipment for your research?

 Because CE is performed in a narrow capillary, only a very small sample volume is required for the separation.
 Another major advantage of CE is the automated instrumentation system, enabling high-throughput analysis (Heiger, 2000).

 Contemporary settings for immunoelectrophoresis are based on modifications of zone electrophoresis and gel electrophoresis.
-Immunoelectrophoresis can be performed as a one-dimensional or two-dimensional mode (Westermeier et al., 2005; Walker, 2010).
+Immunoelectrophoresis can be performed in a one-dimensional or two-dimensional mode (Westermeier et al., 2005; Walker, 2010).

 5. Affinity Electrophoresis